 The Surface Pro 8 release date

 Microsoft's Surface Pro 8 was released on 5 October 2021 around the world.
-It is the most recent addition to the Surface Pro family to date.
+It was superseded by the Surface Pro 9, which was released in October 2022.